-The Precious Wonderful Adorable Loveable Duckling episode of Courage reminds me of a type of picture book in which a cute character (often an annoying younger brother or sister) gets away with doing mean things behind the parents’ back.
+The Precious Wonderful Adorable Loveable Duckling episode of Courage the Cowardly Dog reminds me of a type of picture book in which a cute character (often an annoying younger brother or sister) gets away with doing mean things behind the parents’ back.
 This must be a common family dynamic because I remember my own younger brother hamming up the cuteness in a way the adults didn’t seem to notice!

 I’m reminded in particular of a picture book from the 1980s which I cannot find — perhaps it’s out of print.
 It’s about a girl called Caroline who does all sorts of naughty things.
 But was it really Caroline?
 “No, not Caroline, adorable sweet Caroline!”
 It stands out vividly to me because there was a girl called Caroline in my Standard 1 class who giggled and giggled whenever the teacher read it to the class.
 I remember wishing there was a picture book starring me, but I have yet to find a single children’s book with a character named Lynley.